College of Charleston

 Depending on homework, usually Thursday, Friday, and Saturday.

-How happy were you with the nightlife at Charleston?
+How happy are you with the nightlife at Charleston?
 Is there anything you would change?

 Unlike larger schools, Charleston doesn’t allow fraternities to have parties in the actual on-campus fraternity house.
 All of the parties are moved off-campus.